You’ve got questions—we’ve got the answers (or can at least connect you with the offices that do)!

 There is no appeals process for merit-based awards.
 Occidental's merit-based awards are made independently of merit scholarships awarded at other institutions.
 Students are considered for merit-based awards at the time of admission.
 All decisions regarding merit-based scholarships are final.

-Visit the Orientation website to find the program dates.
-Orientation is designed to help ease your transition to Occidental.
-During the five-day program, you will meet new and current students as well as faculty and staff, register for classes and learn about the many resources and programs available to you at Oxy.
+Visit the Orientation website to find the program dates, when available.
+Orientation is designed to help make your transition to Occidental frictionless.
+During the program, you will meet new and current students as well as faculty and staff, register for classes and learn about the many resources and programs available to you at Oxy.
 We create a schedule that balances required activities with free time so you can get settled and begin to feel at home before starting classes.
-A full schedule will be made available in June.
+A full schedule will be made available during the summer.

 *Note that international students will receive more information from the International Programs Office (IPO) about this program.